 ABOUT

-The Ta Oy are an ethnic group from the far south of Laos, and similar to the Katu, traditionally lived in the Annam highlands.
-The masks and wood carvings of the Ta Oy were used to represent ancestors and spirits and adorn their community houses.
-However, nowadays, they are primarily used for decoration and sale.
+The Ta Oy are an ethnic group from the far south of Laos who traditionally lived in the Annam highlands, along the border between Vietnam and Laos.
+The masks and wood carvings of the Ta Oy were traditionally used to represent ancestors and spirits and to adorn their community houses.
+Nowadays, they are primarily crafted for decoration and sale.

 TAEC has been working with this carving community since 2010 and their masks and statues can be found in both our Museum Shop and TAEC Boutique.